open-sauced/intro/docs/CONTRIBUTING.md

 - Use code blocks to highlight code snippets or configuration examples.
 - Check out the official [Markdown Guide](https://www.markdownguide.org/basic-syntax/) website for more information about using Markdown.

-## Translating the Intro to Open Source Course
+## Translating the Courses

-Translating our Intro to Open Source course helps make it more accessible to a broader audience.
-If you're interested in translating this course, please read our [🌐 i18n Guidelines](i18n-guidelines.md) page.
+Translating our Intro to Open Source and Becoming a Maintainer courses helps make them more accessible to a broader audience.
+If you want to translate one of these courses, please read our [🌐 i18n Guidelines](i18n-guidelines.md) page.